WarcraftPriests/sl-shadow-priest/soulbinds-prog/README.md

 # Soulbind Results

-Each Soulbind is simmed with all the possible DPS paths with the top 1 or 2 Conduits at rank 6 depending on the path chosen.
+This is a modified version of the Soulbind sims with a capped 48 level of renown.
+Only SoD Heroic pieces or mythic+ items are used.

-Renown level is capped at 22.
+Each soulbind is simmed with all the possible paths with the top 2 or 3 conduits depending on the path chosen.
+When slotting a conduit we are only slotting the rank9 version of that conduit for now.

 ## Night Fae
 ### Acronyms